m-rayane/Groupomania/README.md

 - Jump in backend folder with `cd backend`
 - Download backend required dependencies with `npm install`
 - Start the API with `nodemon` command
+- configure the .env file like the .env.example file

 **Front-end**